MARKETING MANAGER FAST STATS

 A minimum of four years experience is required for marketing manager positions in smaller companies and can go as high as a minimum of ten years for positions in larger companies.
 Ultimately, experience is the most important requirement.
 It can outweigh educational requirements, even having a bachelor’s degree, if the experience is extensive enough.
 Marketing managers have to learn quite a bit on the job, whether it’s marketing software, web management systems, the specifics of a new product, or a company’s brand identity.
 An employee with a lot of experience learning those elements of a company is an attractive candidate no matter how much education they have under their belt.

 No matter the size of the organization, it expects its marketing managers to have a specific set of technical and soft skills.
-Those include: knowing established and emerging marketing trends, communication, interpersonal skills, budgeting, team leadership and strategic planning, digital marketing (Google analytics, Google AdWords, SEO, social media, UX and website optimization), time management, and creativity.
+Those skills include: knowing established and emerging marketing trends, communication, interpersonal skills, budgeting, team leadership and strategic management, digital marketing (Google analytics, Google AdWords, SEO, social media, UX and website optimization), time management, and creative thinking.

 The ideal marketing manager resume lists at least 10 years experience in marketing and at least a bachelor’s degree in marketing or a PR/communications related field.
 A smaller business or start-up may accept between 2-5 years experience and be prepared to mold a candidate into their product lines, brand identity, systems and procedures more readily than a larger company or corporation.